 Intellias has delivered the responsive map rendering service for navigation

 Our involvement with this client started with team extension for several automotive programs.
 Gradually, we took full ownership of the largest program, serving the navigation needs of a German premium carmaker, including their need for map rendering service.

 The Intellias rendering team is spread over several workstreams, which are comprised of sub-teams developing E2E NDS navigation solutions for carmakers, building mobile navigation SDKs, working on in-car navigation SDKs, and engineering future mapping products.

-Our automotive rendering sub-teams develop rendering functionalities specific to in-vehicle head units running QNX, Android 5.0–8.0, and Ubuntu 16.
+Our sub-teams develop 3D rendering functionalities specific to in-vehicle head units running QNX, Android 5.0–8.0, and Ubuntu 16.
 However, if other product teams find a certain program-specific feature interesting, our engineers can add this functionality to the rendering core through its integration layer and make it available for any requester.
 Our engineers make sure such features don’t meddle with the operation of the core rendering engine.

-Among our biggest accomplishments has been a considerable improvement of map rendering performance in in-vehicle navigation systems.
+Among our biggest accomplishments has been a considerable improvement of map rendering performance within a custom mapping service in in-vehicle navigation systems.
 It took the Intellias rendering team about a year to improve performance of the layer rendering processes.
 The goal was to achieve up to a 50% reduction in total CPU use and up to a 25% reduction in CPU use for rendering.
 To accomplish this, we used instrumentation and sampling profilers (Telemetry, Easy Profiler, VS profiler, VTune), the VS memory profiler, RenderDoc, and the NVIDIA Tegra debugger.

 Intellias engineers managed to halve the average render time per layer, from 35 to 45 milliseconds down to 20 to 25 milliseconds.
 This considerable reduction was achieved through: